kevinolega/callcentertrainingtips/6wel/lessons/first-assessment.md

 If you figure out a better answer, write that down.

-If you have ten ideas on how to answer the question, write all those answers down and select the best one.
+If you have ten ideas on how to answer the question, write all those answers down, and select the best one.

-In order to become good at speaking, you also need to do a lot of writing.
+To become good at speaking, you also need to do a lot of writing.

 Sometimes you only need to change 2-3 words.

-And that’s okay.
+And that's okay.

-There is no shame in repeating an activity especially if the newer answer is better than the previous attempt.
+There is no shame in repeating an activity, especially if the newer answer is better than the previous attempt.

-I have worked with top performers in the corporate world, professional athletes and seven figure income entrepreneurs.
+I have worked with top performers in the corporate world, professional athletes, and seven-figure income entrepreneurs.

-One thing that I learned, is that making tiny improvements to your activities every day is the key to success.
+One thing that I learned is that making tiny improvements to your activities every day is the key to success.

 Remember.

-This is version 0.01!
+This exercise is version 0.01!

-I’m excited to see your version 0.50!
+I'm excited to see your version 0.50!

 God bless.